Szuyu-Liu/micro_ros_setup/YDLidar installment steps.md

 ros2 topic list
 ros2 topic echo /scan

-here u can see the output of the laser_frame.
+Here you can see the output of the laser_frame.